GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 ### Building static sites

-The GraphQL API for WordPress provides safe default settings, to make "live" sites secure.
-However, these safe default settings are not needed when building "static" sites, where the WordPress site is not exposed to the Internet.
+The GraphQL API for WordPress provides restrictive default settings, to make "live" sites secure.
+However, these restrictive default settings are not needed when building "static" sites, where the WordPress site is not exposed to the Internet.

 This is how the restrictive and non-restrictive default behaviors compare: